 Related: Baby on a Budget – Top Tips on How to Save Money with a New Baby

-Hip Seat Baby Carrier with Shoulder Straps
+A Carrier with Shoulder Straps

 This is a particularly nice feature to have if you want to use the full carrier for when baby is still little and not really able to support their neck and head first, and then transition to just the hip baby belt carrier when they get older.
 Or you might enjoy the carrier when going for a walk, but prefer just the baby waist carrier when at home and constantly picking your baby up and putting them down.

-• With baby in front: either front facing or face-to-face, with or without the enclosure
+- With baby in front: either front facing or face-to-face, with or without the enclosure

-• With baby on your back: only with the enclosure
+- With baby on your back: only with the enclosure

-• With baby on your side: with only the waist carrier and no enclosure
+- With baby on your side: with only the waist carrier and no enclosure

 However, the hip seat carrier allows the baby to sit in the position recommended by the International Hip Dysplasia Institute, so it’s perfectly safe for baby.
 This is called the M-position, where baby’s thighs go around the parent’s torso and the hips bend so that the knees are slightly higher than the buttocks with the thighs supported.

-Hip seat carriers are actually better for babies than ‘normal’ carriers, as they allow the baby to maintain this healthy position no matter whether they are facing inward or outwards.
+Hip seat carriers are actually better for babies than ‘normal’ models, as they allow the baby to maintain this healthy position no matter whether they are facing inward or outwards.
 With traditional carriers, the M-position is usually lots when turning baby to look away from the parent and, for this reason, the International Hip Dysplasia Institute discourages an outward-facing position until 6 months of age.

 Pros and Cons of Hip Seat Carriers for Parents